GaoLabXDU/HiSV/README.md

 chr9    133550000       133950000       chr13   108350000       108950000
 ```
 ## Annotation of SV type
 The next step is type annotations for each structural variant.
 Here, GC content, mappability and the number of restriction sites files are required as inputs to obtain a normalized coverage profile.
+These files are provided in /HiSV_test_data/normData, and some files with the extension of .gz need to be decompressed.
+Users can use the ``gzip -dv *`` command to decompress files.
+### Note
+This step only for intra-chromosomal SV events.
 ```
 usage: SV_type [-h] [--hic_file HIC_FILE] [--gc_file GC_FILE]
                [--map_file MAP_FILE] [--RE_file RE_FILE] [--binsize BINSIZE]